 Editor’s note: The following is the prepared text of the address delivered by Associate Provost Ivonne García at Kenyon’s Baccalaureate ceremony on May 19, 2017, celebrating the Class of 2017.
-Video of her speech is available here.
+Watch a video of Professor García's speech here.

 Thank you, President Decatur, Provost Klesner, faculty and staff colleagues, and thank you, Class of 2017, for inviting me here today to share a few words before you graduate tomorrow.

 It is a great honor and a great pleasure to be here.
 I checked with Kenyon Historian Tom Stamp [’73], and I’m the first Latina, and the first Puerto Rican, certainly, to address a graduating class at Kenyon.
 Class of 2017, you’ve made history in this, too.